 Unless indicated below, each stockholder listed had sole voting and sole investment power with respect to all shares beneficially owned, subject to community property laws, if applicable.
-As of May 8, 2018, there were 4,216,991 shares of Class A common stock and 2,340,353 shares of Class B common stock outstanding.
-In addition, as of May 8, 2018 there were 380,000 shares of Series C convertible preferred stock, which are convertible into 760,000 shares of Class A common stock and vote on an as-converted basis with the common stock.
-Accordingly, in the percentage calculations in the table below, we treat the 760,000 shares of Class A common stock (into which the Series C preferred stock is convertible) as outstanding.
+As of April 9, 2019, there were 4,241,991 shares of Class A common stock and 2,340,353 shares of Class B common stock outstanding.
+In addition, as of April 9, 2019 there were 380,000 shares of Series C convertible preferred stock, which are convertible into 760,000 shares of Class A common stock and vote on an as-converted basis with the common stock.
+Accordingly, in the percentage calculations in the table below, we treat the 760,000 shares of Class A common stock is convertible) as outstanding.